Individuals are resident in Spain for tax purposes if they meet at least one of the following criteria:

-In such situations, the relevant DTT should be consulted to determine the country where they are resident (see the Tax treaties in the Foreign tax relief and tax treaties section for further information).
+In such situations, the relevant DTT should be consulted to determine the country where the person is resident (see Double tax treaties [DTTs] in the Foreign tax relief and tax treaties section for further information).

-Most tax treaties signed by Spain consider the following to be relevant when determining place of residence:
+Most DTTs signed by Spain consider the following to be relevant when determining place of residence: